 The word millionaire feels magic.
-The first sum which features two commas is still an aspirational net worth goal for many people.
+The first sum which features two commas is an aspirational net worth goal for many people.
 And even if some of the sheen has come off in modern times, you probably still wonder how many millionaires there are in the US.

-Today, we'll look at millionaires households in the United States, as well as: $2, $3, $4, $5, and decamillionaires.
+Today, we'll look at millionaires households in the United States using recent 2020 net worth data, as well as: $2, $3, $4, $5, and decamillionaires.

 How many millionaires are there in the United States?

 We estimate that there are 15,298,070 millionaire households in the United States, or roughly 11.89% of all households.